Searching for Gita, the Little Pearl: Part 16

 Mrs. Hargove opened the door, put out and irritable.
 "Come in Lydia.
 I'm sorry, but there are spies everywhere and I never know just whether my friends have been paid to become my enemy and spy on me.
 Now, what can I do for you?"

-Lydia was startled to observe Edna Hargrove's unkept appearance.
+Lydia was startled to observe Edna Hargrove's unkempt appearance.
 First of all, she was pretty ripe.
 'How long since she's bathed?'
 Lydia wondered.
 Her dress had a few stains on it, and her teeth were out.
 She peeked around her friend and saw the teeth on the counter.
 She was horrified to see how disgustingly dirty they were.

 "Edna, honey, what's going on?" she said in feigned concern.
-"You look and smell like gypsy."
-Her nose scrunched up and she recoiled for a more dramatic emphasis.
+"You look and smell like a gypsy."
+Her nose scrunched up and she recoiled for more dramatic emphasis.

 "Well, look who's talking, Miss June cleaver with an attitude.
 Your perfume could awaken a dead corpse.
 And that blood red lipstick you're wearing is way up over your lips.
 Who do you think you're kidding?
-It doesn't make your lips look larger and more shapely, it looks like a two year old playing with her mother's make up.
+It doesn't make your lips look larger and more shapely, it looks like a two-year-old playing with her mother's makeup.
 You look like a brazen hussy.
 You've really gone berzerk since your divorce.
 There are no men here for you to put your claws into, Miss Marilyn Monroe, so you can go home."

 "Well," she Lydia said.
 "I see how it is.
 You have a lot of nerve, Edna Hargrove, considering I've come to see how you are because I care so much about you.
 Now please, tell me what's going on and maybe I can help you."